Skip to main content

 important

-Making another poll doesn't require deploying MACI contracts again, you can deploy another poll running the pnpm deploy-poll:NETWORK command and then use the updated poll-id.
+Starting another poll doesn't require deploying MACI contracts again, you can run pnpm deploy-poll:NETWORK command and then use the new poll-id.

 Poll Finalization